nareesuarezz/SmartRoad/README.md

 ![UML Diagram](frontend/public/images/Uml.jpeg)

 **Class**
 ![Class Diagram](frontend/public/images/class.jpg)

 **Relational**
 ![Relaional Diagram](frontend/public/images/Relational.jpeg

-### Describe the operation of the system and technical specifications for the server application and the mobile and web APPs
+## Describe the operation of the system and technical specifications for the server application and the mobile and web APPs

+## Interface

+The interface of the app it's really simple, for the user, two buttons where you decide who you are, and the it send you notifications in case that you are a car driver user, also you have an admin view with some tables where you can manage the data.
+Below, you have some screenshots of the interface of the app:

+### User interface:

-### Initial Design
+## Initial Design

 My initial design of the application was thinking of a menu with 2 simple buttons, one with a bicycle where you register as a cyclist, and another with a car where you register as a car driver, apart from another more hidden button than the car and bike buttons where you can log in as administrator and access all the data in the database, and I used this idea to the end.
 My idea is reflected in the following link:

 https://www.figma.com/file/rFNs70rKThQkLl0Nqc9rYP/Untitled?type=design&node-id=0%3A1&mode=design&t=jRCTMx0RnjMFJu7F-1

-### Usability and Accesibility
+## Usability and Accesibility

-### Add the list with descriptions and a demonstrative image of our app, in which the usability aspects of each aspect are applied.
+## Add the list with descriptions and a demonstrative image of our app, in which the usability aspects of each aspect are applied.

-### Manuals of installation
+## Manuals of installation
 The steps for installing this app are the following:

-## Step one: Cloning the repository
+### Step one: Cloning the repository
 ```sh
 git clone https://github.com/nareesuarezz/SmartRoad/
 ```
-## Step two: Installing the dependencies of both backend and frontend
+### Step two: Installing the dependencies of both backend and frontend
 ```sh
 cd SmartRoad/backend
 npm install